ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 ```
 Don't store a user-bot log.
 Server default if unspecified.
 Alternatively you can do  userlog=0   to disable.
+Alternatively you can do userlogging=none.

 ```
 Serverlog
 ```
 Write a server log and a bugs log.
-Alternatively you can do  serverlog=1   to enable.
+Alternatively you can do  serverlog=1   to enable to file,  2 to use stdout, 4 to use stderr.
+You can combine like serverlog=5
+Alternate form of request, you can use serverlogging=none for off and file, stdout, stderr.  - you may combine serverlogging=file,stdout
+Last form scanned (read in order from cs_init.txt and then cs_initmore.txt) wins.

 The server log will be put into the LOGS directory under serverlogxxx.txt where xxx is the port.